spaar/key-manager-mod/README.md

 # Key Manager

 Key Manager is a mod for Besiege that allows bulk key remapping and easier discoverability of machine controls.
+Is is purely an additional feature for machines: If a user of the machine has the mod installed, they will get all the benefits but if they don't, the machine will still work just fine.

 ## Installation